 Management and Budget

-The Office of the Deputy Assistant Secretary for Management and Budget (DASMB) oversees the strategic planning processes and the implementation of the Government Performance and Results Act, analyzes resource requests and allocations, as well as budget execution.
+The Office of the Deputy Assistant Secretary for Management and Budget (DASMB) analyzes resource requests and allocations, as well as budget execution.
 This responsibility includes making recommendations to departmental offices and bureaus on budget priorities and strategies.
 The DASMB prepares and coordinates the annual budget submission for the Department to OMB, and works with OMB on the Department’s portion of the President’s Budget.
 The office also formulates, manages, and directs the budget process for Departmental Offices.

 Deputy Chief Financial Officer